 Highly influenced by avant-garde performer John Cage, he says "I feel [Cage] is the most important composer of our time.
 Mr. Cage was my idol when I was growing up.
 When I was 12 and 13 I was listening to Edgar Varèse, [Alban] Berg, [Arnold] Schoenberg, other 12-tone music.
 I thought that that music sounded cool and weird.
 I went to the local university record library and listened to the album that I consider the most important album in my life.
 It was called Concert for Piano and Orchestra by John Cage, with David Tudor on piano.
 When I heard this record, my ears and thoughts expanded.
 I started to go for the most extreme avant-garde music and art I could find."

-Wilson and his band the Blind Dates performed all over San Diego in makeup, led séances from the stage, and were known to wear beekeeper's hats or sheets of plastic held together by duct tape.
+Wilson and his band the Blind Dates ended up relocating from New York to California.
+They performed all over San Diego in makeup, led séances from the stage, and were known to wear beekeeper's hats or sheets of plastic held together by duct tape.
 Club operators at long-gone area venues like the Skeleton Club and Straita Head Sound often booted him over the messes.

 In late 1979, Gary Wilson and the Blind Dates had just played CBGBs and Max's Kansas City in NY, among some other east coast dates.
 Six of the shows were recorded for a possible live album.
 "At the time," says Wilson, "I had two-track master tapes recorded right off the board at CBGBs.
 I lost these tapes.
 Hope to find them at some point."
 Around the same time, local music paper Kicks were running constant ads for Wilson's new album, produced my Michael Coyne.
 "Michael Coyne produced and put up the money for Invasion Of Privacy," recalls Wilson.
 "Michael was in negotiations with Capitol Records and would guarantee me to Capitol Records.
 He then got popped in Lima, Peru and spent years in Peru's jail.
 He lost everything."

-He was rediscovered working in a porn shop in San Diego, where it turns out he had moved around 20 years prior.
+He was rediscovered working in a porn/peep show/nude dancer shop called Jolar in San Diego, where it turns out he had moved around twenty years prior.
 "Some of the original Blind Dates -- Joey Lunga, Butch Bottino, and Dave Haney -- had moved from Endicott [New York] to San Diego a few years before me.
 I ended up moving into a house with them, and we were able to practice and put the group back together."